 Ask for an amendment

-In some circumstances, we may be able to amend your assessment or our decision without you having to object.
-Requesting an amendment is a less formal process than an objection.
+In some circumstances, we may be able to update or make a change to your assessment or our decision without you having to object.
+This is a less formal process than an objection.

-For land tax assessments, read more about the differences between an amendment request and an objection.
+For land tax assessments, read more about the differences between a change request and an objection.